Hardiness zones

 Watering: None needed after establishment.
 Occasional water during the winter may be applied if winter rains fail to materialize in order to invigorate.
 Responds well to supplemental water especially during the summer; however, too much extra water will encourage rank growth.

-Additional comments: White bursage is not a plant for use in mesic garden themes.
-It is best as a companion filler plant for native plantings and gardens.
+Additional comments: White bursage is a homely-looking subshrub without any significant aesthetic character.
+It is best (and only) used as a companion filler plant for native plantings or desert restoration projects.